rafaelsouzaribeiro/web-chat-websocket-in-golang/README.md

-web chat WebSocket with notifications for logged-in and logged-out users in golang
+web chat WebSocket with notifications for logged-in and logged-out users in golang.
+For web chat access, visit the <a href="https://github.com/rafaelsouzaribeiro/web-chat-websocket-in-golang">repository</a>.